 The life of a professional blogger is still pretty good.
 And I wouldn’t trade what I’ve learned over the past two years for anything.

 But if I do something silly like decide to live in a cabana on a beach in Nicaragua, or go full-on digital nomad and start travelling around the world, now you know why:

 - I don’t want to spend my life running on the hedonic treadmill.
 And…

 - Having a simple beachcomber tax return sounds pretty nice, compared to some other things.

-And not much else to say.
+And for now, I don’t have much else to say.

 Wanna go to live on the beach with me?

 Hit me up, right here in the comments.